Weekly Sunday Program Schedule

 by the active use of our own conscience.”

-— Rev. Mark Walz
+— quote shared by Rev. Mark Walz

 The Rev. Mark Walz, pastor at the UU Village Church in Hot Springs Village AR, joined us in person at our Fellowship to address how our UU Principals and Values can guide us as we deal with today’s news.

-1st UU Principle: The inherent worth and dignity of every person.
 5th UU Principle: The Right of Conscience and the use of the democratic process within our congregations and in society at large.

 April Griffith, ES Carnegie Library (Sunday, October 5, 2025)